Online Sorting and Translational Packing of Convex Polygons: Introduction

 There is a trivial $n$-competitive algorithm \StripPackingConv that places each of the $n$ pieces as deep into the strip as possible.
 Improving upon this turns out to be quite challenging.
 We present an online algorithm with competitive ratio $O(n^{\log 3-1}\log n)=O(n^{0.59})$, where $\log x$ denotes the base-$2$ logarithm of $x$.
+The algorithm relies on a new technique for recursively subdividing the strip into parallelograms of varying height, thickness and slope.
+Each piece is then placed in a parallelogram of a suitable form and size.

 \begin{restatable}{theorem}{PackingUpperBound} There exists an algorithm for \StripPackingConv\ with competitive ratio $O(n^{\log 3-1}\log n)$, where $n$ is the number of pieces. \end{restatable} Another interesting open problem is to improve upon this.
-Is it for example possible to obtain an $n^{o(1)}$-competitive algorithm for \StripPackingConv as we have for \OnlineSorting{}$[1+\varepsilon,n]$?
+Is it, for example, possible to obtain an $n^{o(1)}$-competitive algorithm for \StripPackingConv as we have for \OnlineSorting{}$[1+\varepsilon,n]$?
 Because the sorting problem is much simpler than the packing problem, the lower bound from \cref{thm:TheLowerBound} implies a lower bound for \StripPackingConv, but the algorithm behind~\cref{thm:SortingUpperBound} does not lead to any packing algorithm.